aws-samples/dataops-platform-airflow-dbt/README.md

 In this repository there are two main project folders: [`dataops-infra`](dataops-infra) and [`analytics`](analytics).
 This setup is meant to demonstrate how DataOps can foster effective collaboration between data engineers and data analysts, separating the platform infrastructure code from the business logic.

-These two folders should be considered as a two separate repositories following their own release cycles.
+These two folders should be considered as two separate repositories following their own release cycles.

 ### DataOps Platform Infrastructure